Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 This phenomenon of Woke Capitalism has been chronicled for years here at Breitbart News, but Lind weaves it into a larger discussion of national and international power.
 As he writes of this managerial class, “It represents a fusion of the three elites at the commanding heights of the economy, the culture and politics.”
 He further adds that this trio “increasingly constitutes a single conformist caste.”

 Because this managerial caste or class—or overclass—has been mostly united on key issues, it has proven itself to be extraordinarily effective.
 These hired managerialists have reliably protected the richness of the rich, and yet, at the same time, they have propagated the new progressive values of the upper class.
-Thus the old stereotype of the tycoon, or corporate chieftain, as some sort of conservative stuffed shirt has been replaced by such hipper-than-thou figures like Richard Branson and Elon Musk and the various Silicon Valley masters of the universe tech billionaires.
+Thus the old stereotype of the tycoon or corporate chieftain as some sort of conservative stuffed shirt has been replaced by such hipper-than-thou figures as Richard Branson, Elon Musk, and the various Silicon Valley masters of the universe.

 And, of course, along the way, the hipster CEO is absolved of any responsibility to help uphold good cultural order.
-In other words, the rich and powerful have been unleashed to be rich and powerful without bearing responsibility for anything other than making money for themselves and being cool.
+The rich and powerful have been unleashed to be rich and powerful without bearing responsibility for anything other than making money for themselves and being cool.
 It’s this de-coupling of power from responsibility that has had such a dramatic effect on corporate behavior and on social morale.

 In fact, capitalism has proven itself adroit at, well, capitalizing on every trend and meme, no matter how destructive.
 Thus a capitalist is now selling an anarcho-communist hoodie to the radically chic . . . for $770.